Written by Stacey Kelleher. Reviewed by Sean Busch.

 Finally, Clean Your Kitchen Floor

-Before you begin, clear the space as much as possible, moving lighter items to nearby rooms.
+Before you start, clear the space as much as possible, moving lighter items to nearby rooms.
 Start by sweeping or vacuuming up any loose dirt and hair.

-Pro Tip: Avoid using vinegar and other acidic cleaners on natural stone like marble, limestone, travertine which can cause permanent etching.
+Note: Avoid using acidic cleaners on natural stone like marble, limestone, travertine, etc. which can cause permanent etching.

 Natural Cleaner for Vinyl Floors